dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 		- not being able to get to a train -- to/from Europe
 		- More often, now, I am able to make the train.
 Not that I've arrived, but on my way.
 - Opening notes
+	- Attendance
 		- Cherie missing
 		- Esther?
 		- Allison
 		- Danny
 		- Nina
+	- Husband will die of this.
+It's aggressive.
 - Discussion